 If business is thriving and you want to expand, go the traditional route and stick with a term loan.

 With good credit, strong revenue, and an established business history, you can secure a large lump sum in as few as 48 hours with the luxury of repaying it over several years.

-For quick and convenient access to working capital, apply for a merchant cash advance.
+For quick and convenient access to working capital, request a merchant cash advance.

 This is not the cheapest form of financing, but MCA’s are a great financial tool for businesses processing a lot of credit card transactions.

 A merchant cash advance makes a lump sum available and the the daily or weekly payments will fluctuate along with your credit card sales.